karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 	2. egress traffic

-Ingress Traffic: if the traffic comming into the application is called ingress-traffic Egress Traffic: if the traffic going from the application is called egress-traffic.
+Ingress Traffic: if the traffic comming into the application is called ingress-traffic Egress Traffic: if the traffic going out  from the application is called egress-traffic.

 Network polices: in the k8s by default all the PODS comminicates to all the PODS in the POD network.
 This is not ideal for critical application. so we need to restric the pods traffic it should communitcate with. thats where this network-policies are used.